nmaekawa/deprecated-catchpy-provision/README.md

 this will only start the box, and it doesn't have anything installed yet. you can change the tld and assigned local ips in the `Vagrantfile`.

-from the catchpy repo, login into each box like below, so the ssh host key fingerprint is stored in `~/.ssh/known_hosts`.
+login into box like below, so the ssh host key fingerprint is stored in `~/.ssh/known_hosts`.
 This helps with ansible-playbook when installing catchpy: